Offering a Breadth of Technologies to Support Canada's Low-Carbon Economy

 Building a Low-Carbon Future One Project at a Time

 For over 20 years, we’ve been developing, building and optimizing hydro and wind projects, bringing renewable energy to communities across Canada.
-Reflecting the demand of the changing energy landscape, Evolugen compliments these traditional renewable sources with solar, low-carbon hydrogen and storage technologies.
+Reflecting the demand of the changing energy landscape, Evolugen complements these traditional renewable sources with solar, low-carbon hydrogen and storage technologies.
 Our solid development expertise makes us the partner of choice to advise our clients on project designs that meet their financial and sustainability objectives while effectively addressing their evolving renewable energy needs.
 In doing so, our clients shifting their energy supply towards clean, renewable energy, one project at a time.